dotnet/dotnet-docker/documentation/ubuntu-chiseled.md

 docker scout cves mcr.microsoft.com/dotnet/runtime-deps:8.0-jammy-chiseled
 ```

-### How can I write my Dockerfile to work without a shell?
+### How do I write my Dockerfile to work without a shell?

 If you switch your containers to Ubuntu Chiseled, you may run into one of the following errors: